-Candidate sourcing is one for the most time consuming part of recruitment.
+Candidate sourcing is one of the most time-consuming part of recruitment.
 Recruitment analytics can help recruiters optimize their hiring strategies by removing poor or ineffective sourcing channels.
 The reports provided by recruitment analytics will help recruiters evaluate the efficacy of job boards.
-By identifying the best sourcing channels with the help of recruitment analytics, recruiters can get better returns on their job advertising budget, get more competent hires, and improve the quality of hire.
+By identifying the best sourcing channels with the help of recruitment analytics, recruiters can get better returns on their job advertising budget, get more competent hires, and improve the quality of hires.

 3. Predicting future trends